chain4travel/camino-docs/docs/faq/glossary.md

 ## OTA

 Online Travel Agency.
-OTAs are online platforms or websites that allow consumers to planning and booking various travel-related services and products often offering a wide range of options and choices from different suppliers.
+OTAs are online platforms or websites that allow consumers planning and booking various travel-related services and products often offering a wide range of options and choices from different suppliers.